WHAT WE DO

-The University of Pittsburgh and George A. Romero Foundation are partnering together to create the George A. Romero Horror Studies Center.
+The University of Pittsburgh and George A. Romero Foundation have partnered to create the George A. Romero Horror Studies Center.
 The Center will be a multidisciplinary academic center dedicated solely to horror studies.
 The Horror Studies Center would contribute to the horror community in many significant ways, notably in research, teaching, and community engagement:

-Research: Research would be stimulated by the Center’s activities, especially in conjunction with the George A, Romero Collection housed within the University’s Library System.
-The fact that the Collection and the Center would both be firsts of their kind will attract top faculty and graduate students with connections across many departments and programs.
+Research would be stimulated by the Center’s activities, especially in conjunction with the George A, Romero Collection housed within the University’s Library System.
+The fact that the Collection and the Center both are firsts of their kind will attract top faculty and graduate students with connections across many departments and programs.
 Conference and publication opportunities would be plentiful, as well as international collaboration efforts.
 Undergraduate research opportunities would also stem from the need to process the George A. Romero Collection and further acquisitions in horror studies, and assist in digitizing and publishing findings from both.
-The University Library’s firmly stated commitment to growing the Collection beyond Romero promises that Pitt will become the world’s foundational site for horror studies research across multiple disciplines, historical eras, and countries of origin.
+The University Library’s firmly stated commitment to growing the Collection beyond Romero promises that the University of Pittsburgh will become the world’s foundational site for horror studies research across multiple disciplines, historical eras, and countries of origin.

-Community Engagement: The nature of horror as a popular genre with a strong and dedicated following worldwide, coupled with the importance of Romero’s legacy for the genre, opens up limitles possibilities for collaborative projects with organizations across the city, the country, and the world.
+The nature of horror as a popular genre with a strong and dedicated following worldwide, coupled with the importance of Romero’s legacy for the genre, opens up limitless possibilities for collaborative projects with organizations across the city, the country, and the world.
 Such collaborations could include film festivals, museum exhibitions, oral history projects, internships, and community-based events programming.
-Both the Foundation and the University are excited to have a Center that could function as the beating heart of these initiatives, drawing a community of scholars, practitioners, students, and fans together in an unprecedented way.
+Both the George A. Romero Foundation and the University of Pittsburgh are excited to have a Center that could function as the beating heart of these initiatives, drawing a community of scholars, practitioners, students, and fans together in an unprecedented way.